 We face competition in all of our business lines.
 Our competitors include financial services companies, banks, investment management firms, broker-dealers, insurance companies, insurance brokers and direct sales companies.
 In many of our product offerings, we face competition from competitors that may have greater market share or breadth of distribution, offer a broader range of products, services or features, assume a greater level of risk, have lower profitability expectations, have lower fee and expense ratios, have higher financial strength ratings or offer more robust digital tools and self-service capabilities than we do.
 More recently, significant capital has been invested in direct-to-consumer offerings, including wealth management, retirement and life insurance products.
-In addition, regulatory changes and competitive factors are leading to innovations in product offerings.
 To the extent these entrants create a significant change in the competitive environment, our ability to maintain or increase our market share and profitability could be materially adversely affected.